bobelchev/crypto-trading-sim/README.md

 The backend will run on http://localhost:8081

+The market data streamer service  will run on http://localhost:8082

-The kraken service will run on http://localhost:8082
+The kraken service will run on http://localhost:8083

 The frontend will run on http://localhost:5173 or fallback to http://localhost:5174
 ### Demo